 This phase of building you idea can be extremely difficult: balancing your passion for being in your classroom, while pursuing another passion on the side.
 If you’re in this situation right now, you know what I mean.
 You’re probably feeling torn most days, worn out, and maybe even beat down.
 It’s not easy working 9-10 hours a day and then coming home to put in another 5 hours on your side project.

 Even if you might have plans to leave the classroom some day in the future to pursue this other passion of yours, for most teacherpreneurs, building your idea on the side is the best path to success.
+Whether you’re a tech whizz who wants to become a Sip Provider, artsy person who wants to run their own Etsy, or a music instructor, there’s no wrong way to go about planning your business.
 One of the most common mistakes I’ve seen entrepreneurs make is going full time with their new project before they’re ready.

 Whether you’ve just started your side business, or you’ve been doing the sidepreneur thing for a while, here are 8 tips to help you as you chase your dream on a part-time basis.

 I know how you feel: you’ve got this passion burning inside you and it’s all you want to do.
 And it’s really tough to balance everything you have going on.
 But it’s okay to wait.
 Wait until you can honestly layout a financial forecast that supports not only your personal income, but also the necessary expenses of your business.
 More importantly, wait until you believe that you can truly make more of an impact by going full time.